GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-02-13-class-javacompiler.md

     }
 ```

-The line `Parser parser = parserFactory.newParser(..)` creates a new Parser.
+The line `Parser parser = parserFactory.newParser(..)` creates a new Parser of runtime type JavacParser.
 Note that parserFactory is in Context, so with Context you can always create a Parser instance.
 The line `tree = parser.parseCompilationUnit();` gives a JCCompilationUnit object, which is the top of the AST.
 This is exactly what you want.